jeuxdemains/vector-os/README.md

 1. make
 2. make run

-Remember -- there is no glibc here, there are no standard C functions.
+Remember -- there is no libc here, there are no standard C functions.
 Everything has to be coded from scratch.